Petri Nets Based on Lawvere Theories: Applications

 \subsection{Semantics for Elementary Net Systems}

 Theorem \ref{big} can be used to construct a functorial description of the semantics of elementary net systems.
-This semantics matches the standard description.
-For an elementary net system $P$, $F_{\law{SEMILAT}} P$ is a category where the objects are possible markings of $P$ and the morphisms are finite sequences of firings.
+This semantics matches the standard description which has not yet been made categorical.
+For an elementary net system $P$, $F_{\law{SLAT}} (P)$ is a category where the objects are possible markings of $P$ and the morphisms are finite sequences of firings.

-\begin{defn} Let the category $\qCat{\law{SEMILAT}}$ be the category as in Definition \ref{qcat} when $\law{Q}$ is the Lawvere theory $\law{SEMILAT}$ for abelian groups.
-This is a category where the objects are categories equipped with a monoidal product that is commutative, associative, unital, and idempotent.
-These categories have objects which are given by the power set of some set and the morphisms in $\qCat{\law{ABGRP}}$ are required to have a object componenent which is unique extension of a function between the corresponding generating sets. \end{defn}